 Agent Script Reference: Variables

 Variables let agents deterministically remember information across conversation turns, track progress, and maintain context throughout the session.
-You define all variables in the variables block, and all topics in the agent can access the variables.
+You define all variables in the variables block, and all subagents in the agent can access the variables.

 There are several types of variables: